milanofthe/pathsim/README.md

 ## Overview

 **PathSim** is a flexible block-based time-domain system simulation framework in Python with automatic differentiation capabilities and an event handling mechanism!
-It provides a variety of classes that enable modeling and simulating complex interconnected dynamical systems through Python scripting.
+It provides a variety of classes that enable modeling and simulating complex interconnected dynamical systems through Python scripting in the block diagram paradigm.

 All of that with minimal dependencies, only `numpy`, `scipy` and `matplotlib` (and `dill` if you want to use serialization)!